-Choosing a Business Continuity Consultant (and avoiding being sold snake oil)
+Choosing a Business Continuity Consultant (Updated February 2019)

 I have replied to a number of tenders where it is obvious that the organisation putting out the tender has little or no understanding of business continuity.
 This makes it very difficult for those replying to the tender to cost the job correctly.
 If you are going to put out a tender or employ a business continuity consultant, I would recommend you go on a business continuity course yourself so that you understand what you are buying.
 There are a number of courses available which will give you a reasonable understanding of business continuity.

 I was asked to do some work for a client who had employed a consultant from their insurance company to implement their business continuity programme.
 They weren’t happy with his work but didn’t have the knowledge to challange him.
 They went on he BCI 5-day course (with myself as the tutor) and at the end of the course they had the knowledge to ask him all sorts of in-depth business continuity questions which he couldn’t answer.
 I was then employed as his replacement.
 The better you understand the subject, the better and more cost-effective your purchase of business continuity will be.
 Even if you attend the BCI 5- day course (www.b-c-training.co.uk) at a cost of around £1,800, or the two day Introduction to Business Continuity course at £1,050 you will save this amount by making savings on your business continuity purchases.

 Are you happy for them to go in front of the CEO, explain his role in a crisis and critique his performance in an exercise?